Advising an Ad Hoc Committee

 The attorney owes his or her duty to the committee rather than to any particular individual member of the committee.
-For the attorney whose appointment may have been ‘sponsored’ by one member of the committee, this can understandably give rise to difficulties, particularly if that member holds forth and its approach or objective is at odds with other members of the committee.
+For the attorney whose appointment may have been ‘sponsored’ by one member of the committee, this can understandably give rise to difficulties, particularly if that member holds forth and its approach or objective is at odds with that of other members of the committee.
 This distinction was considered in detail in a sometimes scathing report issued by Harvey Miller as examiner in the case of FiberMark Inc in connection with the conduct of a law firm representing an unsecured creditor committee.

 Two fundamental duties of an attorney to his or her client are the duty of confidentiality and the duty to disclose all information relevant to the client’s interests.
 These two duties have the potential to come into conflict with one other when multiple clients are being represented.
-In the case of a committee representation, it is, therefore, essential that the committee as an entity, not the individual members, engages the attorney.
+In the case of a committee representation, it is essential, therefore, that the committee as an entity, not the individual members, engages the attorney.

 Likewise, to resolve potential tensions around the duty of confidentiality on the one hand, and the duty of disclosure on the other, the engagement letter should set out any special arrangements.
 For example, it is common for members’ own information about their holdings, such as quantum and buy-in price, to be kept confidential.
 Another example is any special arrangements for dealing with private information so as to facilitate the committee’s continuing ability to trade.
-This is discussed in more detail in the section ‘Private information’ below, as well as elsewhere in this publication.
+This is discussed in more detail in the section ‘Private information’, below, as well as elsewhere in this publication.

-A committee engagement also ensures that legal professional privilege applies for the benefit of the committee regardless of whether the committee’s membership changes from time to time.
+A committee engagement also ensures that legal professional privilege applies for the benefit of the committee, regardless of whether the committee’s membership changes from time to time.